Major Incident Management

 - Learn advanced incident-management skills to manage the end-to-end process of service restoration and details passed on to other functions such as Problem Management, Change Management, etc.

-- Manage clear communication and documentation using a variety of case studies and simulated incidents in a fail-safe environment to seamlessly apply skills in your organization
+- Manage clear communication and documentation using a variety of case studies and simulated incidents to seamlessly apply skills in your organization

 - Improve the consistency and efficacy of your approach to incident management